IntlAssocCompAndPhil/iacapconf.org/index.md

 * Notification of acceptance: March 31, 2026.
 * Conference registration will open 1 April, 2026

 ## Tracks

-IACAP has a long-lasting tradition of promoting philosophical dialogue and interdisciplinary research on all aspects of computing.
-IACAP’s members have contributed to shaping the philosophical and ethical debate about computing, information technologies, and artificial intelligence.
-The 2026 annual meeting will continue this tradition and will gather philosophers, ethicists, roboticists, computer scientists, and engineers interested in topics such as:
+IACAP has a long tradition of promoting philosophical dialogue and interdisciplinary research on all aspects of computing.
+Its members have contributed to the philosophical and ethical debates about computing, information technologies, and artificial intelligence.
+The 2026 annual conference will continue this tradition by bringing together researchers from various fields who are interested in the topics covered in our tracks, such as:

 * Computation, Cognitive Science, and Cognition
 * Computational Methods in the Sciences